rjandonirahmana/rjandonirahmana/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on
-- 🔭 1.crowdfunding
+- 🔭 1.crowdfunding with unit test (i just created this month october 2021)
-- 🔭 2.online shop
+- 🔭 2.online shop with unit test (revamp)
 - 🔭 3.online chat(still on local and im gonna release on private)
-- 🔭 -which i just started this month (october 2021)

 WARNING : !!!!!
 PLEASE DONT JUST COPY MY CODE WITHOUT MY CONSENT.